* Dr. Svenja Völkel (Linguistics/Language typology) – Spokesperson

 * Jun.-Prof. Dr. Nico Nassenstein (African Language and Linguistics)

 * Jun.-Prof. Dr. Franziska Fay (Social anthropology)

-* PhD candidates: Artemis Saleh [e-mail: firstname.lastname@example.org]
+* PhD candidate: Artemis Saleh [e-mail: firstname.lastname@example.org]

 * International co-operation partners (institutional links, research collaborations)

 This working group provides an active forum for research in the interdisciplinary field of ‘Anthropological Linguistics’.
 It brings together international scholars of linguistics and social and cultural anthropology with a particular interest in the interplay of language and culture.
 It centers research on vernacular and contextualized linguistic practices and the potential impact of cultural specificities on cross-linguistic diversity and variation.
 By bringing into dialogue ethnographic and linguistic approaches we aim to enhance existing knowledge on language and language use in diverse cultural contexts and its scope of variation.
 Ultimately, this variation deepens understandings of its internal dynamics (e.g., factors of language and culture change) and contact phenomena (e.g., so-called hotspots in intercultural communication, language ideologies in multilingual contexts, and language death and the loss of cultural knowledge) in an increasingly global setting.